dijkstracula/smrt/report/report.md

 asynchronous, crashable "concept", by contrast.
 We took this opportunity to explore an alternate approach.

-Externality modeling in SMRT extends the space of possible steps that the system can take.
+Externality modelling in SMRT extends the space of possible steps that the system can take.
 For instance, in-progress work on crash refinement non-deterministically weaves in crash steps into an operations sequence.
 An asynchronous refinement module could perhaps permute such a sequence.